eli-b/cbs-f-cardinal/README.md

 2. Improve the efficiency of sipp (or scipp), and let SIPP handle >length constraints.

 3. Add bypassing -- done with BP1.
 Do we need BP2 in https://docs.wixstatic.com/ugd/749b4b_6c85984d14ff4379b3a4400aab955b7b.pdf?
-   * Does bypass helps the 2-agent solver for WDG?
+   * Does bypass help the 2-agent solver for WDG?

 4. Fix the bug in random restart.